bua-dns/DAMM-data-connector/README.md

 Since it is not possible to fetch all items of a collection at once, the script first fetches the collection information and extracts the item IDs for that collection.
 In a second step, the items are fetched one at a time.

+## Configuration

+Endpoints of the data source and the specific collection that shall be fetched and mapped ist configured in /config/project.js.

 ## Usage

 To use this toolset, follow these steps: